-However, rural areas are also characterized by great diversity and should not be conceived of as being exclusively agricultural.
-There is a mixture of on-and off-farm activities ranging from smallholder agriculture or pastoralism to highly sophisticated commercial agribusiness supplying global markets and with intense regional and national linkages with industrial and services sectors (56).
+However, rural areas are also characterized by great diversity and should not be considered as being exclusively agricultural.
+There is a mixture of on-and off-farm activities ranging from smallholder agriculture or pastoralism to highly sophisticated commercial agribusiness supplying global markets through intense regional and national linkages with industrial and services sectors (56).

 The ILO’s approach to rural poverty aims at increasing the overall resilience of rural communities and their capacity to address such challenges through the Decent Work Agenda.
 This approach is based on three main goals: increasing the voice of rural people through organization of communities and promotion of rights, standards and social dialogue; promoting an employment based rural development model through diversified livelihoods, sustainable enterprises and better integration in value chains; and providing social protection floors which guarantee minimum income and access to basic services in rural economies which are often very vulnerable to external shocks.

-ILO’s work on promoting decent work in rural areas is organized under policy outcome 5, which promotes a fully integrated approach that places decent work at the centre of national development frameworks and strategies.
+The ILO’s work on promoting decent work in rural areas is organized under PO 5, which promotes a fully integrated approach that places decent work at the centre of national development frameworks and strategies.
 All four pillars of the decent work agenda must be promoted simultaneously to improve living and working conditions in rural areas. here.

-The weakness of collective voice of rural workers and employers has deep-rooted causes such as the fragmentation and low levels of membership of trade unions and employers’ organizations in rural areas.
-Strengthening the organization and representation of rural stakeholders for example through cooperatives and other social and social solidarity economy organizations as well as improving the institutional framework for social dialogue is key for promoting decent work in the rural economy.
+The weakness of the collective voice of rural workers and employers has deep-rooted causes such as the fragmentation and low levels of membership of trade unions and employers’ organizations in rural areas.
+Strengthening the organization and representation of rural stakeholders – for example, through cooperatives and other social and social solidarity economy organizations – as well as improving the institutional framework for social dialogue is key for promoting decent work in the rural economy.

 Committee on World Food Security (CFS) and the UN Secretary-General’s High Level Task Force on Global Food and Nutrition Security (HLFT).

-local economic development programme, which aims at fostering employment creation through harnessing the comparative advantages and the unique characteristics of localities and local territories.
+local economic development programme, which aims to foster employment creation through harnessing the comparative advantages and the unique characteristics of localities and local territories.

 38 - FAO 2016 http://www.fao.org/news/story/en/item/52011/icode/